Christchurch: Toponymy

-"ChCh" is commonly used as an abbreviation of Christchurch.
-In New Zealand Sign Language, Christchurch is signed with two Cs.

 History

 A Māori village on the Canterbury Plains with the surveyors Capt.
 Thomas, Heaphy, White and Torlesse on the left (sketched by William Fox in 1848).

 Pre-city Māori activity

 Prior to European occupation of the modern-day greater Christchurch area, the land was originally swampland with patchworks of marshland, grassland, scrub and some patches of tall forest of mostly kahikatea, mataī and tōtara.
 The inner coastal sand dunes were covered in hardier scrub bush, including akeake, taupata, tūmatakuru, ngaio, carmichaelia, and coprosma.
 Christchurch was rich in birdlife, but European colonisers burned forests to create pasture and introduced predators.
 This led to local extinction of many species of native birds.

 Evidence of human activity in the area begins in approximately 1250 AD, with evidence of prolonged occupation beginning no later than 1350 AD.
 These first occupants lived in coastal caves around modern-day Sumner, and hunted local species of moa.
 The early settlers and their descendants became known as the historic Waitaha Māori iwi.
 Around c.
 1500 the Kāti Māmoe iwi migrated south from the east coast of the North Island and invaded the Christchurch basin, ultimately gaining control of much of Canterbury.
 Kāi Tahu arrived a century later, and the two ultimately absorbed Waitaha through a mixture of conflict and marriage.

 Most of the Māori settlement was along the coast.
 Other areas of Christchurch were also important foraging grounds and a seasonal settlement.
 Several Māori settlements were within Christchurch during the early-nineteenth century, such as Pūtarikamotu in modern-day Riccarton, (Note: Often spelled "Pūtaringamotu" or uncommonly, "Potoringamotu".
 The spelling with the Kāi Tahu dialect remains the primary Māori spelling.) and Papanui.
 In both cases these were located in areas of surviving tall forest.
 In South New Brighton there was a major Māori settlement named Te Kai-a-Te-Karoro, an important food-gathering area to Ngāi Tūāhuriri.
 It had kelp gulls and mānuka scrub.
 Te Ihutai (The Avon Heathcote Estuary) was an important food source for local iwi and hapū with the estuary providing food such as flounder and shellfish.
 Kaiapoi Pā was the most important trading area, and the centre of a thriving economy.
 The pā was located at the nexus of the major rivers of Christchurch, the Avon River / Ōtākaro, Ōpāwaho / Heathcote River and the Styx River.
 It was likely the richest eel fishery in the country at that time.
 Sugar was produced from plantations of cabbage trees.